 To start with virtual measurements, load the circuit AMPLIOPT.TSC from the examples directory.
 Select the T&M menu and place a Multimeter, Function Generator, and an Oscilloscope on screen.
 Press Run in the Oscilloscope panel.
 A distorted sine curve will appear on the oscilloscope screen.
 Click on the multimeter = button.
 The multimeter will show only about 0.7 V volts at the collector (Out) - this is the reason for the distortion.
 Now double-click on the Rb1 resistor.
 The dialog box of resistor properties will appear.
-Click on the Resistance field and then change the value with the arrows on the right hand side of the dialog box until the multimeter shows about 6V.
+Click on the right hand side of the dialog box until the multimeter shows about 6V.